Amithabh-A/wumpus-world/README.md

 # Wumpus World Simulation

+##Extra things to note :

+In branch no_tkinter, you ay find a way to stop the popup window of tkinter input from keyboard by using tkinter with curses, or you may find some implementation with modules keyboard or pynput.
+Currently switching interest to tkinter branch.

 ## About:

 Wumpus World is the representation of a simple world where an explorer searches a dark,